The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices: Simulation Results

 In Fig.~\ref{sim:cp_lambda_bs_1tier}, the connectivity probability of the single-tier network is plotted versus the BS density for different region partition approaches.
 Firstly, the analytical results calculated using Theorem~\ref{thm:CP1} match the Monte Carlo simulation results (black circles) closely.
 It can be observed from the figure that the connectivity probability $p_c$ increases as the BS density $\lambda_c$ increases, namely, the network connectivity will benefit from a denser BS deployment since deploying more BSs leads to a larger service coverage and thus fewer coverage holes.
-Another observation is that the analytical result for the network with a high site density ($\lambda_s \rightarrow \infty$) given in Theorem~\ref{thm:CP1_cont} performs the better lower bounds compared with that of the network with a normal site area.
+Another observation is that the analytical result for the network with a high site density ($\lambda_s \rightarrow \infty$) given in Theorem~\ref{thm:CP1_cont} provides a tight lower bound compared with that of the network with a finite site density.
+The reason is that, when the site density is high, the site counting result given in (\ref{num_site_lr}) is more accurate.
 Moreover, the bounds have been tightened by partitioning the network into eight independent regions, which gives a small gap with respect to the simulation result of the real scenario marked by red circles.
 The gap seems to be an acceptable compromise between accuracy of characterizing the connectivity probability and analytical tractability.

-Fig.~\ref{sim:cp_pb_1tier} shows the curves of $p_c$ in the single-tier network versus the site occupation probability $p_b$.
-It is found that increasing the site occupation probability weakens the network connectivity and $p_c$ degrades significantly when $p_b$ is relatively small ($0.25 - 0.35$) and converges to some value if $p_b$ becomes quite larger.
-This is because densifying the buildings intercepts more LoS links of mmWave signals and enlarges the communication coverage holes, resulting in a lower connectivity probability.
+Fig.~\ref{sim:cp_pb_1tier} shows the curves of $p_c$ in the single-tier network versus the site occupancy probability $p_b$.
+It is found that increasing the site occupancy probability weakens the network connectivity, and $p_c$ degrades significantly when $p_b$ is relatively small ($0.25 - 0.35$) and converges to some value if $p_b$ becomes quite large.
+This is because densifying the buildings intercepts more LoS links of mmWave signals and enlarges the communication coverage holes, reducing connectivity probability.